Sam & Sammie say ...... "It's COOL to be in SCHOOL!"

 It is important that children arrive in school on time so they are in the classroom for registration by 08:40 and are ready to work on daily spelling and reading activities.

 If the school gate is locked please take your child to reception.
-Children arriving through the main office will have missed class registration and will receive a late mark.
+Children arriving through the main office may have missed class registration and could receive a late mark.

 Absence from School and Holidays during term time